dmichaels/public/books/read.md

 **2026**:
   1. <a href="https://www.amazon.com/dp/0300233744" target="_top">The Master of Contradictions: Thomas Mann and the Making of "The Magic Mountain" (Morten Høi Jensen)</a> _2026-01-04_
   1. <a href="https://www.amazon.com/War-That-Ended-Peace-Road/dp/0812980662/" target="_top">The War that Ended Peace: The Road to 1914 (Margaret MacMillan)</a> _... in progress ..._
+  1. <a href="https://www.amazon.com/Mattering-Instinct-Deepest-Longing-Divides/dp/1324096853/" target="_top">The Mattering Instinct: How Our Deepest Longing Drives Us and Divides Us (Rebecca Newberger Goldstein)</a> _... in progress ..._
   1. <a href="https://www.amazon.com/Buddenbrooks-Decline-Family-Everymans-Library/dp/0679417370/" target="_top">Buddenbrooks (Thomas Mann)</a> _... on deck ..._

 **2025**: